zy969/streaming-data-quality-validation/README.md

 ## Datasets

-Our experiments rely on the NYC green taxi trip records datasets spanning 2019 to 2023.
+Our experiments rely on the NYC green taxi trip records datasets spanning from July 2022 to December 2023.
 These datasets provide a comprehensive view of taxi activities in New York City, uncovering travel patterns, fare insights, and service usage.
 We automate the download and upload of these datasets to Google Cloud Storage using the script [`upload-file-to-gcp.py`](https://github.com/zy969/streaming-data-quality-validation/blob/main/scripts/upload-file-to-gcp.py).

 ## Usage